Why Can't the Government Just Print More Money?

 Sources

 1. Saylor, Michael.
-Interview on HyperChange, discussing cash as a “melting ice cube” (2020)
+Interview on PBD Podcast, discussing Bitcoin as absolute scarcity

 2. International Monetary Fund, Venezuela Country Data (2018 inflation estimate)